 Button hiding

-You could always hide the button for the user by passing
+To hide the button for the customer, pass

 false